 If an Amstaff gets the chance to play, that’s what they want to do.
-They’ll spend a long time in the back yard just playing fetch with you.
+They’ll spend a long time in the backyard just playing fetch with you.
 Give your American Staffordshire Terrier lots of affection and praise.
-They are always eager to please and want you just to be happy with them.
+They are always eager to please you and want you just to be happy with them.

 Even though they are big, they can be very gentle with kids.

-Surprisingly, though they are affectionate to human’s, Amstaffs are almost the complete opposite with other animals.
-Keeping your Amstaff on a leash is paramount to theirs and other’s safety.
+Surprisingly, though they are affectionate to humans, Amstaffs are almost the complete opposite of other animals.
+Keeping your Amstaff on a leash is paramount to their and others’ safety.
 If socialized from a very young age, they can live a happy life with other animals, but this is not the norm.

 These dogs have a lot of strength and want to use it for a purpose.
 They are great to pull heavy objects or use a sled to carry things for you.
 This a great workout and lets your dog feel like he has a purpose.
 When making him work, make sure to keep the praise high and heavy.
 It’ll keep him happy and eager to continue to please you.